 What Visa Questions Must You Answer?

-When you apply for a visa, you will often have to disclose any criminal history, including sex offenses.
-You must answer those questions fully and truthfully.
+When you apply for a visa, you’ll often have to disclose any criminal history, including sex offenses.
+Answer those questions fully and truthfully.

 Some countries, including Canada, the UK, and Australia, may deny entry or refuse a visa if you have a felony conviction, especially for a sex crime.

 Each nation uses its own entry questions and background checks.
-You need to review the exact disclosure rules before you apply.
+Review the exact disclosure rules before you apply.

 Visa applications often require you to disclose any criminal history, including sex offenses.
-A false or incomplete answer can jeopardize your entry and future travel options.
+A false or incomplete answer can jeopardize your entry and limit your future travel options.

 Read every question carefully.
 Your criminal record can affect visa eligibility and trigger extra scrutiny.
-Many countries ask whether you have ever been convicted, arrested, or charged.
+Many countries ask whether you’ve ever been convicted, arrested, or charged.
 Some request supporting documents or a written explanation.

 - Answer honestly.